RainingComputers/ShnooTalk/README.md

 - [ ] Extends
 - [ ] Compile time reflection and macros
 - [ ] `constexpr` or `comptime`
+- [ ] Runtime checks like nil pointer dereference and bound checking

 ### Documentation